Muhammad-Mirazul-Hasan-Rafee/volunteer-server/readme.md

 NODE_ENV=production
 ```

-On Vercel, these are configured under Project → Settings → Environment Variables.
-They are never committed to the repository. 🔒
+On Vercel, these are configured under Project → Settings → Environment Variables and kept out of version control. 🔒

 ---